"

 Figure 4.22.
 High Visibility Vests Increase Safety / Photo Credit: City of Greenville, North Carolina, PDM 1.0

-When working on a job site with earthmoving equipment, the most important thing to keep in mind is that if the operator of the equipment is not aware of your presence, you may be in serious danger.
-Never walk around the back of a piece of heavy equipment in use.
-Always make eye contact with the operator to be sure they are aware of your presence.
-Verify you have their permission before crossing their path of movement or operation.
+The most important thing to keep in mind when working on a jobsite with earthmoving equipment is that if the operator of the equipment is not aware of your presence, you may be in serious danger.
+Never walk behind a piece of heavy equipment in use.
+Always make eye contact with the equipment operator to be sure they are aware of your presence and then verify you have their permission before crossing their path of movement or operation.
 If the machine rotates and has a counterweight, do not approach from the operator’s blind side, as the counterweight may rotate and strike you, or crush you against a wall or other stationary object.
-Never use this type of equipment for anything other than its intended use.
-An excavator ( track hoe/backhoe) bucket is designed for digging, not for use as an aerial work platform.
+This type of equipment should never be used for anything other than its intended use.
+For instance, an excavator bucket is designed for digging and not for use as an aerial work platform.
 It is also not intended to be used as a crane for erecting structural steel.

-Always wear a high visibility vest or clothing and other PPE.
-Earth-moving equipment is usually very noisy.
-Always protect your hearing with earplugs or earmuffs.
-Never cross red danger tape unless you are authorized to do so.
-Never enter an excavation that does not have appropriate shoring in place.
-Always follow employer safety rules.
+Always wear a high-visibility vest or clothing and other PPE on jobsites with earthmoving equipment.
+It is usually very noisy, so always protect your hearing with earplugs or earmuffs.
+Never cross red danger tape unless you are authorized to do so—likewise, do not enter an excavation that does not have appropriate shoring in place.
+Always follow employer or jobsite safety rules.

 Attributions